evanx/refile/README.md

 ## Use case

 The intended use case is for publishing cacheable data to the web.
 Structured data is stored in Redis for simplicity and in-memory speed.
-However, to reduce RAM requirements, "large" JSON documents/collections are archived to disk-based storage.
-Those documents are typically retrieved via HTTP e.g. via Nginx.
+However, to reduce RAM requirements, large collections of JSON documents are archived to disk-based storage.
+Those documents are typically retrieved via HTTP e.g. using Nginx.

 ## Config